ssato/python-anyconfig/README.rst

    :target: https://www.openhub.net/p/python-anyconfig
    :alt: Open HUB

-This is a python library called 'anyconfig' [#]_  provides generic access to configuration files in any formats (to be in the future) with configuration merge / cascade / overlay support.
+'anyconfig' [#]_ is a python library provides generic access to configuration files in any formats (to be in the future) with configuration merge / cascade / overlay and template config support.

 * Author: Satoru SATOH <ssato@redhat.com>
 * License: MIT